Emergent Software

 When to Refactor

-If you find yourself copying and pasting code snippets, it's time to refactor.
-Duplicate code is hard to maintain and can lead to inconsistencies.
+If you find yourself copying and pasting logic across different parts of the application, it is time to refactor.
+Duplicate code creates inconsistencies and makes maintenance more difficult.

-Unclear or misleading names make code harder to comprehend.
-Refactoring allows you to rename variables and methods to better reflect their purpose.
+Names that do not clearly describe their purpose make code harder to follow.
+Refactoring allows you to rename elements so they better reflect their function.

 Refactoring Techniques